OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/selected-property.md

 ## Remarks

 The **Selected** property is useful when users can make multiple selections.
-You can use this property to determine the selected rows in a multi-select list box.
+Use this property to determine the selected rows in a multi-select list box.
 You can also use this property to select or deselect rows in a list from code.

 The default value of this property is based on the current selection state of the **ListBox**.